smarthomeo/crochete/POSTHOG-SETUP.md

 4. Use "Funnels" to analyze conversion paths
 5. View "User Paths" to understand navigation patterns

+## Key Metrics Now Available

+With the proper implementation of page leave events, you can now accurately track:

+- **Bounce Rate**: The percentage of visitors who navigate away after viewing only one page
+- **Session Duration**: How long users spend on your site
+- **Engagement Metrics**: More accurate data on how users interact with your content

 ## Differences from Google Analytics

 While we've implemented both analytics systems, they each have different strengths: